ACUE pleads for gradual deregulation of natural gas purchase prices for population and CETs

 1) deregulation of the purchase prices for natural gas would lead to a price increase for residential customers and for the heat producers which today benefit from a purchase price determined by Government decision;

-2) the gradual deregulation of natural gas acquisition is not a barrier to boosting competition given that, now, any client, including households, can change its natural gas supplier;
+2) the gradual deregulation of natural gas acquisition is not a barrier to boosting competition, given that currently any client including households can change its natural gas supplier;

-3) the gradual deregulation of the natural gas acquisition should not be grounds for an infringement on the allocation of European funds for BRUA infrastructure project as long as independent of the liberalization process, natural gas exports cannot be achieved for technical reasons;
+3) the gradual deregulation of the natural gas acquisition should not be grounds for an infringement on the allocation of European funds for BRUA infrastructure projects as long as it is independent of the liberalization process, and while natural gas exports cannot be achieved for technical reasons;

 4) the distribution and regulated gas supply companies apply a distribution tariff and, respectively, a supply margin, which are established by ANRE and which represents today about 30 per cent of the final price of natural gas (excluding taxes).